 It wouldn’t work with any kind of business, but in this case it works very well.
 In a way, Amazon is a massive service with millions of customers, and thousands of sellers that use their platform – and that’s what a compilation video communicates: huge amounts of people, all speaking about how the company improved their lives.

 And they do it pretty well!

-With this video, Dropbox tried an interesting approach: instead of speaking about the benefits of their service from a client’s perspective, they decided to tell it from one of their reseller’s perspectives: Network Doctor.
+With this video, Dropbox tried an interesting approach: instead of covering the benefits of their service from a single client’s perspective, they decided to gather a number of stories from several satisfied customers.

 Are you in for a fun testimonial?
 This team created a video for Slack, telling the story of how they used to communicate through many different kinds of channels (email, chats, Whatsapp), and how they found a new way of organizing their teams by using Slack (which is a great communication tool for teams).

 And they did it in such a fun way that you’ll almost forget that it’s a scripted video.

 This particular style of testimonial is scripted and planned very carefully – but it’s also so well created, that the scenes don’t look stiffed or fake (which could happen if you’re not careful!
 Scripted testimonials usually have that problem).